TexasJuke/simple-flame-gpsgame/README.md

 ## Game Overview

 **Simple** is a casual, real‑world **location‑based MMORPG** for **Android**.
-Your in‑game avatar mirrors your GPS position on an OpenStreetMap‑based live map.
+Your in‑game avatar mirrors your GPS position on an live map.
 Walk around your town, gather resources, fight scalable enemies, co‑operate with nearby players and found persistent cities.

 ---